Education and Training

 TABE is the Test of Adult Basic Education and will determine your current skills level in reading and math.
 No registration is required.
 If you have questions, please call 719-667-3773.

-3. Based on the results of the TABE test, you will be referred to take the GED Practice test at PPWFC or to GED training and testing programs in the Colorado Springs community.
-The TABE is administered prior to the GED Practice test because it identifies specific skill areas that need improvement which assists us in the referral and placement process.
+3. Based on the results of the TABE test, you will be referred to GED training and testing programs in the Colorado Springs community.
+The TABE is administered prior to the GED Practice test because it identifies specific skill areas that need improvement which assist us in the referral and placement process.
+If you are interested in taking the GED Practice test please contact the D11 Adult and Family Education program at 719-328-3001.
+For GED testing contact the D11 GED testing Center at 719-328-3030.

 You can earn your CareerReady Colorado Certificate by taking three assessments: Reading for Information, Locating Information and Applied Mathematics.
 These are the skills managers have identified as the most critical to succeed on the job.